-Planned Care (elective services) at MidCentral DHB follows Ministry of Health guidelines.
+Planned Care (elective services) at Te Whatu Ora MidCentral follows Te Wahtu Ora guidelines.

 Planned Care (elective services) and Waiting Times – What You Should Expect

-At MidCentral DHB we pride ourselves on achieving the Ministry of Health Planned Care Principle: Timeliness.
+At MidCentral we pride ourselves on achieving the Ministry of Health Te Whatu Ora Planned Care Principle: Timeliness.
 This results in the MidCentral population being given greater access to elective surgery.

 In addition the Elective Services Patient Flow Indictors (ESPIs) targets ensure people do not wait longer than four months for a First Specialist Assessment (ESPI 2) or wait greater than four months for certainty of treatment (ESPI 5).